Welcome to Athletics

 Brevard County School Board passes policy requiring heart-screenings for student-athletes

-The School Board of Brevard County has passed a policy that makes electrocardiogram (ECG) tests mandatory for all student athletes starting
+The School Board of Brevard County has passed a policy that makes electrocardiogram (ECG) tests mandatory for all student athletes.

 Electrocardiograms help identify athletes who may be at risk for sudden death from loss of heart function.
 An ECG may also assist with diagnosing several different heart conditions that put athletes at risk.

 ECG Testing is now required for all sports.
-BPS has added an ECG-related form to all 2019-2020 athletic packets.
-A message including the updated form will be sent to all BPS families in the coming week.
+BPS has added an ECG-related form to all 2020-2021 athletic packets.
 All student-athletes in grades 7-12, who plan on participating in sports, will need a completed ECG form.
-The ECG form requires students and their parents to take one of three options:
+The ECG form requires students and their parents to take one of the following options:

 - Give WWPF consent to administer an ECG at one of numerous school-based screening events;